-Under the terms of the 2018 Series L Supplemental Resolution, the Debt Service Reserve Account Requirement with respect to the 2018 Series L-2 Bonds shall equal, as of any date of calculation, an amount equal to 3% of the principal amount of the Outstanding 2018 Series L-2 Bonds.
-The Corporation will fund the Debt Service Reserve Account in an amount equal to the Debt Service Reserve Account Requirement for the 2018 Series L-2 Bonds with other available monies of the Corporation.
+Under the terms of the 2023 Series A-1/A-2 Supplemental Resolution, the Debt Service Reserve Account Requirement with respect to the 2023 Series A-1 Bonds shall equal, as of any date of calculation, an amount equal to 3% of the principal amount of the Outstanding 2023 Series A-1 Bonds.
+The Corporation will fund the Debt Service Reserve Account in an amount equal to the Debt Service Reserve Account Requirement for the 2023 Series A-1 Bonds with other available monies of the Corporation and funds held under the General Resolution.